NHH's innovation program for master students

 The Innovation School is a program for students who are curious about innovation.
 The program combines a modern academic study program with a study trip and an internship in Germany.
 The partner portfolio consists of companies from a wide range of industries.
 It includes start-ups, venture capitalists, hidden champions from the “Mittelstand”, but also large companies with well-known brands.

 The program educates students on how to facilitate innovation within an organization.
 That starts with the process of idea generation, extends to questions of organizing and financing innovation, and ends with different ways of profiting from it.
-The teaching portfolio is further strengthened with workshops developing soft skills, focusing on career and personal development.
+The teaching portfolio is further strengthened with workshops developing soft skills, focusing on career and personal and professional development.

 You must be a student from NHH.